elikaranja/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 100-lets_move creates a scriot that moves all files beginning with an uppercase letter to the directory /tmp/u.\
 File 101-clean_emacs creates a script that deletes all files in the current working directory that end with the character ~. \
 File 102-tree creates a script thathe directories welcome/, welcome/to/ and welcome/to/school in the current directory.\
+File 103-commas creates a script that lists all the files and directories of the current directory, separated by commas.\